cunarist/class-transform/README.md

 ### instanceToPlain

-Transforms your class object back to plain javascript object, that can be `JSON.stringify`ed later.
+Transforms your class object back to plain JavaScript object, that can be `JSON.stringify`ed later.

 ```typescript
 import { instanceToPlain } from "class-transform";